IceHe/lib/snips/books/designing-data-intensive-applications.md

     - _How do we prevent dirty reads?
 One option would be to_ use the same lock, and to require any transaction that wants to read an object to briefly acquire the lock and then release it again immediately after reading.
         - _This would ensure that a read couldn't happen while an object has a dirty, uncommitted value ( because during that time the lock would be held by the transaction that has made the write ) ._
         - _( icehe : 性能太差 -- 加大延迟, 降低吞吐 )_
+    - _However, the approach of requiring read locks does not work well in practice,_
+        - because one long-running write transaction can force many read-only transactions to wait until the long-running transaction has completed.
+        - _This harms the response time of read-only transactions and is bad for operability :_
+            - a slowdown in one part of an application can have a knock-on ( 使产生连锁反应的 ) effect in a completely different part of the applica‐ tion, due to waiting for locks.
-    - _For that reason, most databasesvi prevent dirty reads_ using the approach illustrated below  :
+    - _For that reason, most databases prevent dirty reads_ using the approach illustrated below  :
         - for every object that is written, the database **remembers both the old committed value and the new value set by the transaction that currently holds the write lock**.
         - While the transaction is ongoing, any other transactions that read the object are simply given the old value.
         - Only when the new value is committed do transactions switch over to reading the new value.